SixArm/mast-cell-help/todo/quality-of-life-improvements/index.md

 yoga

+###

+The books are done.
+All furniture is done unless it is completely metal and glass.
+This goes double for big soft things, like your couch and mattress.

+Get rid of all that you can bare to part with.
+All of it.

+For the things you must keep, they should go into storage away from where you live and sleep.
+So your bone collection.
+Unless it has extreme sentimental irreplaceable value, everything you store should be nonporous.
+No furniture, clothes, or books.
+Be real with yourself and keep what truly matters.
+You may never be able to reclaim what is in storage and you don’t want to be endlessly paying for storage on it.

+It is going to be easier on your mental and physical health if you move out and embrace a minimalist lifestyle.
+Sleep on an air mattress.
+Start with 3 days worth of clothes and just do laundry nearly everyday.
+You need your health more than you need any of these things.

+Some people are able to keep much more.
+Those people tend to not be as sick, tend to not have been in mold as long, and/or tend to not have some of the more dangerous molds.
+Gently but bluntly, it does not seem that you have many, if any, of those factors going for you.

+Once you have healed a bit, you can start testing yourself by removing things from

+###
 tai chi

 A major iron infusion.
 When my ferritin and iron levels were boosted, some of my allergies calmed down almost immediately.